 I am afraid of needing medication for the rest of my life.

 The fear of being diagnosed as having ADHD and being put on medication for the long-term is an understandable and very common fear.
 But, sometimes the mere diagnosis and understanding that something is biologically unbalanced can provide relief.
 At least you’ll know that it’s not your fault and understand why all your previous attempts at feeling and functioning more normally failed.
 And, there is a lot that can be done to help you that does not include medication.
 If medication is needed, however, your psychiatrist will be able to help you find the right medication and dosage.
 Many people with ADHD have experienced dramatic, positive results from medication.

 I think that I may have ADHD, but don’t see how I can afford the cost of a diagnosis or the cost of the therapy or medication that will be needed if I am.

-You can also check out our free, online therapist directory, which will match you with a therapist who has expertise working with clients with ADHD and related issues.
+Check out our free, online therapist directory, which will match you with a therapist who has expertise working with clients with ADHD and related issues.